aabbtree77/aabbtree77-projects/README.md

 The code is a complete rendering pipeline which may save time for someone who wants to start building a 3D engine while being lost at downscaling any existing ones.
 The code includes neither ECS, nor physics, which could be a pro.
 One of my goals was also to test the impact of Go's garbage collector in real time rendering.

 [OpenGL, Vulkan, or WebGPU?](https://www.youtube.com/watch?v=MYi-wpcy0h0&ab_channel=JonathanBlowClips) Gave up on this, but note that they all spread the state, and the languages we use are not designed for these backends at all.
 RenderDoc is essential.
 Reddit votings indicate that Vulkan is still less used than OpenGL, but it already helps to run [d3d9-d3d11 on Linux](https://github.com/doitsujin/dxvk/issues/3789).
 OpenGL still has a serious advantage due to ["Learn OpenGL"](https://learnopengl.com/).
-Generate Vulkan code with ChatGPT?

 ## [The Algebra of Tensor Fields](https://aabbtree77.github.io/tensors/)

 Vilnius, 2015 - 2024.

-Verified tensor algebras of Donn G. Shankland (1970).
-Spinors and gauge invariance are left as an exercise for a reader ;).
+Verified tensor algebras of Donn G. Shankland (1970) and abandoned theoretical physics.

-["Après la montagne, il y a la montagne..." &#8722; Desireless, Hari om Ramakrishna (1989)](https://www.youtube.com/watch?v=18rZv8qWZqA)

 Theory is no longer compressing anything.
 It is healthier to trace significant experiments as they appear historically.
 This could be the only way out of this arXiv madness.

+["Après la montagne, il y a la montagne..." &#8722; Desireless, Hari om Ramakrishna (1989)](https://www.youtube.com/watch?v=18rZv8qWZqA)

 ## [MNIST-0.17 (Python)](https://github.com/aabbtree77/MNIST-0.17)